 Welcome to our CPT news page, giving you all the latest developments in our work.

-go to link Following the success of our pilot course, a second Person to Person course was delivered at Cranstoun Recovery@28B in Islington.
+Following the success of our pilot course, a second Person to Person course was delivered at Cranstoun Recovery@28B in Islington.

 Person to Person 30-hour course delivered to a group of 18-25 year olds in Kennington, south London in partnership with http://www.pathwaysse11.com/